B.S. Construction Management

 Program Highlights

-Do More with Hands-On Experiences in Our Labs & Facilities.
+Do More in Our Industry-Standard Labs & Facilities

 Modern and well-equipped construction, design, and computer laboratories provide you with hands-on experience in learning the construction industry.
 In addition, a required cooperative education or field experience will give you practical real-world training that will be a plus when looking for a job.